Tigers snap 8-game losing streak, beat Nationals 7-5

 The Tigers rebounded from a three-run deficit in the fourth inning and erased a two-run deficit in the seventh when Niko Goodrum singled to cap a three-run rally.

-Joe Jimenez struck out two batters in a scoreless eighth, and Shane Greene worked the ninth and earned his 22nd save in 23 chances.
+Joe Jimenez struck out two batters in a scoreless eighth, and Shane Greene added two more in the ninth to earn his 22nd save in 23 chances.

-The Tigers won for just the third time in 24 games at Comerica Park.
+“Everybody took the ball and did what they had to do against a playoff-caliber team,” said Tigers bench coach Steve Liddle, who filled in after Ron Gardenhire was ejected.

 Anthony Rendon included a homer among his three hits for the Nationals, who had a four-game winning streak halted.

-Defense kept the Tigers in the game early behind rookie starter Gregory Soto.

-Right fielder Nicholas Castellanos made a catch while running at full speed in the first inning, and shortstop Niko Goodrum made a stop in the hole and first baseman Ronny Rodriguez did the splits to get the out in the second.
+Jones’ catch highlighted the Detroit defense, and Nicholas Castellanos added a catch while running at full speed in the first inning.
+Shortstop Niko Goodrum made a stop in the hole and first baseman Ronny Rodriguez did the splits to get an out in the second.

-In the third inning, JaCoby Jones topped the other stellar plays by reaching high over the wall in left field to rob Victor Robles of a home run.

 Harold Castro, Jeimer Candelario and Goodrum each had two hits for the Tigers.
-Eaton had two hits for Washington.
+Eaton had two hits for Washington, the fifth time this month that he has had at least two hits.

 Washington right-hander Austin Voth outlasted Soto in a meeting of pitchers making their sixth career appearance in the majors.

 But Voth could not get out of the fifth inning, allowing three runs and striking out three.
-Soto was pulled in the fourth after giving up three runs with one strikeout.
+Detroit rookie starter Gregory Soto was pulled in the fourth after giving up three runs with one strikeout.

+“His breaking pitches were just outside the zone and they weren’t swinging at them,” Nationals manager Dave Martinez said.
+“He competed.
+He just didn’t have his command.”

 Tanner Rainey (1-3) took the loss after facing three batters in the seventh.
 He walked two and allowed a single.